DngHuy/eval/README.md

 ### projects/default/metrics
 The folder contains the metrics definitions of a project.
 As *params queries*, *metrics queries* consist of a pair of files, a .properties and a .query file.
 In addition to params queries, metrics queries compute a metric value defined by a formula.
 The computed metric value is stored in the metrics index (defined in project.properties) after query execution.

-Computed metrics get aggregated into factors.
-Therefore you have to specify the factors, a metric is going to influence.
-Metrics can influence one or more factors, that are supplied as a comma-separated list of factor-ids together with the weight describing the strength of the influence.
-In the example below, the metric 'complexity' influences two factors (codequality and other) with weights 2.0 for codequality and 1.0 for other.
-The value of a factor is then computed as a weighted sum of all metrics influencing a factor.
+Computed metrics get aggregated into level2s.
+Therefore you have to specify the level2s, a metric is going to influence.
+Metrics can influence one or more level2s, that are supplied as a comma-separated list of level2-ids together with the weight describing the strength of the influence.
+In the example below, the metric 'complexity' influences two level2s (codequality and other) with weights 2.0 for codequality and 1.0 for other.
+The value of a level2 is then computed as a weighted sum of all metrics influencing a level2.

 __Example: complexity query__